Restoring Health Robotically

 Treating Stage 2 Endometrial Cancer with a Robotic Hysterectomy & Radiation

 Ramona Olson has always chosen the healthier route in life.
 She exercises often, eats balanced and nutritious meals, never smokes and rarely drinks.
 So, when the 56-year old administrative assistant was told by the doctor that she had cancer, it just didn't make sense.
 "I felt let down by my body and good habits," explains Olson.

-The procedure Olson underwent is called, da Vinci® Hysterectomy.
+The procedure Olson underwent is called da Vinci® Hysterectomy.
 This state-of-the-art surgery is designed to give the patient less pain, less risk of infection and minimal scarring.
-The 3D technology allows a doctor to control the tiny instruments with a magnified view giving them ultimate control of movement inside the body.
+The 3D technology allows doctors to control the tiny instruments with a magnified view giving them ultimate control of movement inside the body.

 Olson was amazed at the outcome of her surgery after returning to work only a week and half after surgery.
 "I don't know if I would have done this well if I didn’t have this technology and hadn't seen Dr. Davis.
 I feel pretty darn good," says Olson.
 After recently completing radiation her cancer is now in remission.
 Olson says she has a new appreciation for life and is glad she came to Swedish.
 "I feel very blessed.
 From the moment we walked in there, it was just a great experience and now my cancer is gone."